apostrophecms/apostrophe-site-map/README.md

 ## Changelog

+2.4.3: fix for apps not using apostrophe-workflow, removing workflow-related xml tags that were left in the sitemap.

 2.4.1: fix for static sitemap generation of workflow-driven sites without the `perLocale` option, along with new unit tests to verify this has no negative impact on "simple" sites.
 Also uses the newly exported `destroy` mechanism in its unit testing so we can use Mocha 5 and know that Apostrophe is truly freeing all resources in `apos.destroy`.

 2.4.0: adds ability to exclude page types in addition to piece types.